In the first chapter of the novel, Grossman muses:

 Unsurprisingly, it’s a miracle that Life and Fate was ever published.

-Grossman was antifascist and anti-Stalinist.
+Grossman was antifascist and against Stalin’s regime.
 His work had an almost journalistic quality, and this honesty meant that Life and Fate was confiscated by the KGB and only smuggled out to the West in 1980.

 Grossman submitted the book for publishing in the Soviet Union under Krushchev, but was famously told by Politburo ideology chief Suslov that his work could ‘not be published for two or three hundred years’.